Ayushh1502/numbersystem/README.md

 The expected out of the index.js is correct

-but in the app.js it is showing wrong output . the expected outpur is minimum prime numer is 2 and the maximum prime number is 31 . and the sum of the all prime numers are also wrong it is showing in the string form .
+but in the app.js it is showing wrong output . the expected outpur is minimum prime numer is 2 and the maximum prime number is 31 . and the sum of the all prime numers are also wrong it is showing in the string form . also i am not able to know the reason why it is showing the wrong output.